sjl/learnvimscriptthehardway/preface.markdown

 understanding it straight away.
 If so: it doesn't matter.
 Learning Vim and Vimscript is a different experience from learning a normal programming language.

-**Type.
-In.
-The.
-Exercises.**
+**Type in *all* the commands.**

+**Do *all* the exercises.**

-First, Vimscript is old and has a lot of dusty corners and twisty hallways.
+Vimscript is old and has a lot of dusty corners and twisty hallways.
 One configuration option can change how the entire language works.

-By typing *every* command in *every* exercise you'll discover problems with your Vim build or configuration on the simpler commands, which will be easier to diagnose and fix.
+By typing *every* command in *every* lesson exercise and doing *every* exercise you'll discover problems with your Vim build or configuration on the simpler commands, which will be easier to diagnose and fix.

 Second, Vimscript *is* Vim.
 To save a file in Vim, you type `:write` (or `:w` for short) and press return.
 To save a file in a Vimscript, you use `write`.
 Mastering a text editor means developing muscle memory, which you simply can't get from just reading.

+I hope you'll find this book useful.
+It's *not* meant to be a comprehensive guide to Vimscript.
+It's meant to get you comfortable enough with the language to read other people's code (with regular side-trips to `:help`) and recognize some common pitfalls.